The P-class tank locomotives were, in design terms, an updated copy

-A restart on the restoration of No.27 to working condition has recently begun following a delay of nearly 30 years.
-The work on the locomotive is being undertaken by the Villas Gang and other volunteers, supported by the fund raising efforts of the 'Fenchurch Fund'.
-Major work is required on the boiler and frames of the locomotive, as well as some significant mechanical renewal and replacement of plate work, including the tanks.
-Details of this work, and photos of work in progress will be found on the page for the loco's overhaul.
+A restart on the restoration of No. 27 to working condition is now well under way following a delay of nearly 30 years.
+The work on the locomotive is being undertaken by the Villas Gang and other volunteers, supported by the fund raising efforts of the 'Fenchurch Fund', the combined efforts coming under the banner of the Little Loco Group's Project 27.
+Major work is required on the boiler and the replacement of the frames and cylinders of the locomotive, as well as some significant mechanical renewal and replacement of plate work, including the tanks.

-Fund raising is coordinated by Clive Emsley, Millfield, Manor Road, Upper Beeding, Steyning, West Sussex BN44 3TJ.
+Fund raising is coordinated by Clive Emsley, Millfield, Manor Road, Upper Beeding, Steyning, West Sussex BN44 3TJ - or by Email.

 Built: 1910 at Ashford Works, SECR